-It was agreed that the group would include Lechlade and surrounding villages, and the name would be Fairford and District U3A.
-Attention was turned to producing a Constitution, and preparations were made for the Inaugural General Meeting which was held in July 1995.
-Membership by this time had increased to 60, and there were 10 active Groups.
-Since then, Fairford and District U3A has expanded year by year, and grown into the active and thriving organisation it is today.
+Following agreement the group would include Lechlade and surrounding villages, the group’s name changed to Fairford and District u3a.
+A Constitution was proposed and the Inaugural General Meeting was held in July 1995.
+Membership by this time had increased to 60, with 10 active Groups.
+Since then, Fairford and District u3a has expanded year by year, and grown into the active and thriving organisation it is today.
 Many of the original founders have passed on, but their vision of a friendly and sociable organisation with groups of like-minded people sharing and enjoying common interests, has been fully realised.

 The u3a is a unique movement proving life-enhancing opportunities.
 It is an organisation for everyone no longer working full time or bringing up a family to pursue their interests or try something new.
 The u3a guiding principle is encourage members to come together to share knowledge, skills and experiences not for qualifications but for its own reward of the joy of discovery!
 Joining the u3a is probably the best way to meet new friends and share interests after retirement.

 To view the National u3a Mission Statement click here